jrg94/CSE5544/assignment03/README.md

 - whether or not it introduces clutter by comparing with all other designs
 - is the design visually pleasing?

+Let's take a look at the responses.

+#### How does the design address *event-relevant* tasks?

+Personally, I think this visualization does a good job of addressing event-relevant tasks.
+In particular, it's focused on aggregating individual patient samples and draws relationships between patients who may have had more or less events.

+#### How many items can the design show on a 24-inch monitor?

+Based on hockey chart, I'd have to imagine at least 20 * 31 items which is the number of hockey players per team times the number of teams.
+That gives us a rough idea of how many data points are in the sample hockey image.
+In other words, we could probably map rough 600 or so patients to the graph.

+The line graph is far less scalable.
+I'd hate to draw 600 lines because there would be no real way to distinguish between them before filtering.

+#### Does it use overview+detail technique?

+Absolutely!
+At first, all patients can be seen, but we can quickly filter by patient or any arbitrary criteria to start looking at subsets of patients.

+#### Does it show "temporal" changes?

+In the patient scatter plot, there's not much in terms of temporal change.
+We're really just looking at totals.
+That's why the line plot of flags over time was also included, but it seems to be more of a hindrance than a help.

+#### Whether or not it introduces clutter by comparing with all other designs

+I'm not sure how to interpret this question.
+To me, the visualization seems pretty clean.
+The overview can feel pretty cluttered, but it gives a nice overview of where the outliers are.

+#### Is the design visually pleasing?

+Based on the hockey example, yes!
+I'm not sure how to make this one just as visually appealing without assigning glyphs to patients by category (gender, age, etc.) or using individual photos.
+In either case, I'm pleased with the design.

 ## Part Two (6)

 To be completed next week.